Driveway painting is a very basic, relatively easy DIY project. Here are what I see as the best driveway paint products that really last.

 Make it reflective

 Glass beads, but don’t mix the beads in your pan or bucket!
-You must “broadcast” or toss them into the wet paint on the floor as evenly as you can.
+You must “broadcast” or toss them onto the wet paint on the floor as evenly as you can.
 Paint a section with your roller/sprayer etc, then toss.

 How much?
 You would use 6 pounds of beads per gallon of paint, or 4.5 lbs. for the 3-quart mix in the recommended traffic paint above.
 No need to be too precise.